Aleksandre2221/DA_Pet_Projects/SQL_Projects/Retail_Sales_Analysis_P1/README.md

-# 🛒 Retail Sales SQL Analysis
+# 🛒 Retail Sales Analysis

 ## Description
 This project performs **data cleaning, exploration, and business-oriented SQL analysis** on a retail sales dataset.